-- (10) (7) The date on which an applicant signs a voter registration application is presumed to be the date on which the third-party voter registration organization received or collected the voter registration application. - (11) (8) The requirements of this section are retroactive for any third-party voter registration organization registered with the department on the effective date of this act, and must be complied with within 90 days after the department provides notice to the third-party voter registration organization of the requirements contained in this section.
-Failure of the third-party voter registration organization to comply with the requirements within 90 days after receipt of the notice shall automatically result in the cancellation of the third-party voter registration organization's registration. - (12) A third-party voter registration organization may not mail or otherwise provide a voter registration application upon which any information about an applicant has been filled in before it is provided to the applicant.
-A third-party voter registration organization that violates this section is liable for a fine in the amount of \$50 for each such application.
+(12) (8) The requirements of this section are retroactive for any third-party voter registration organization registered with the department as of July 1, 2023 on the effective date of this act, and must be complied with within 90 days after the department provides notice to the third-party voter registration organization of the requirements contained in this section.
+Failure of the third-party voter registration organization to comply with the requirements within 90 days after receipt of the notice shall automatically result in the cancellation of the third-party voter registration organization's registration.

-Section 6.
+Section 5.
 Subsections (1) and (3) of section 97.071, Florida Statutes, are amended to read:

-97.071 Voter information card.-
+- 97.071 Voter information card.-

-(1) A voter information card $\underline{\text{must}}$ shall be furnished by the supervisor to all registered voters residing in the supervisor's county.
+- (1) A voter information card $\underline{\text{must}}$ shall be furnished by the supervisor to all registered voters residing in the supervisor's county.
 The card must contain:

 - (a) Voter's registration number.

 - (b) Date of registration.

 - (c) Full name.

 - (d) Party affiliation.

 - (e) Date of birth.

-- (f) Address of legal residence. - (g) Precinct number. - (h) Polling place address and a link to the supervisor's website to provide the most current polling place locations. - (i) Name of supervisor and contact information of supervisor. - (j) The following statement: "This card is for information purposes only.
-This card is proof of registration but is not legal verification of the eligibility to vote.
-It is the responsibility of a voter to keep his or her eligibility status current." - (k) Other information deemed necessary by the supervisor. - (3) In the case of a change of name, address of legal residence, polling place address, or party affiliation, the supervisor shall issue the voter a new voter information card.
-A temporary change made to a polling location pursuant to ss.
+- (f) Address of legal residence.

+- (q) Precinct number.

+- (h) Polling place address and a link to the supervisor's website to provide the most current polling place locations.

+- (i) Name of supervisor and contact information of supervisor.

+- (j) The following statement: "This card is for information purposes only.
+This card is proof of registration but is not legal verification of eligibility to vote.
+It is the responsibility of a voter to keep his or her eligibility status current.
+A voter may confirm his or her eligibility to vote with the Department of State."

+- $\underline{\text{(k)}}$ Other information deemed necessary by the supervisor.

+- (3) In the case of a change of name, address of legal residence, polling place address, or party affiliation, the supervisor shall issue the voter a new voter information card. \underline{A}

+temporary change made to a polling location pursuant to ss.